Managing PCOS with Vitamin D

 1. Improves insulin sensitivity: Vitamin D plays an important role in improving insulin sensitivity in the body.
 Insulin resistance is a common feature of PCOS, and Vitamin D supplementation has been found to reduce insulin resistance in women with PCOS, which can help to improve glucose control.

-2. Reduces androgen levels: Women with PCOS often have elevated androgen levels, which can lead to acne, excessive hair growth, and other symptoms.
+2. Reduces androgen levels: Women with PCOS often have elevated androgen levels, such as the male sex hormone testosterone, which can lead to acne, excessive hair growth, and other symptoms.
 Vitamin D has been shown to reduce androgen levels, which can improve these symptoms.

 3. Regulates menstrual cycle: Vitamin D may help to regulate menstrual cycles in women with PCOS.
 Studies have found that Vitamin D supplementation can increase the frequency of ovulation and improve menstrual regularity.